 Kevin is currently Volunteer Services Coordinator for Seasons Hospice and Palliative Care of Georgia.
 He previously was Director of Volunteer Services at Piedmont Atlanta Hospital, where he served on the board of the Georgia Hospital Association’s Georgia Society of Volunteer and Retail Professionals, (GSVRP).
 He won three consecutive annual Best Practice awards from the GSVRP for “Unique and Innovative Programs focusing on Community Outreach.”

-Kevin is a member of the Johns Creek Chamber of Commerce and the Vice President of the Georgia Piedmont Youth Orchestra.
+Kevin is a member of the Johns Creek Chamber of Commerce.
 He is the President of the Glenhurst Homeowners Association and also directs the Social Committee.

 Kevin received a Bachelor of Science degree from Mercer University, Atlanta.
 He enjoys collecting antique arcade games, slot machines, phonographs and radios – including a 1946 and a 1958 jukebox.
 A resident of Johns Creek for over 20 years, he enjoys spending time with his wife, Jann, and two boys, Nick and Luke.